Yankees vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have been the underdog just one time in the past 10 contests and lost that game.
+- The Yankees have played as the favorite in seven of their past 10 games and won four of those contests.

 Read More About This Game